 Khao Sok National Park Lower Southern Gulf, Thailand Travel Guide

 Local Buses/Songthaews: The main public transport is limited to local songthaews.
-These are converted pickup trucks with two benches in the back, serving as shared taxis.
+These are converted pickup trucks with two benches in the back, serving as shared cabs.
 They run along Highway 401, connecting Khao Sok village to the main highway junction.

 Not available in Khao Sok village.
 Agencies at Surat Thani, Phuket, Krabi airports.
 Requires IDP.